 Top of Page

-Detail from Taizoukai (Womb World).
-The Ryoukai Mandara is the oldest color mandala still in existence in Japan.
+Detail from Taizokai (Womb World).
+The Ryokai Mandara is the oldest color mandala still in existence in Japan.
 It is believed to have been a copy made in China and brought to Japan in 859 AD by the Tendai priest, Enchin.
 Photo courtesy of Washington State University.

 Photo Courtesy of: